Orly Taitz: Early life and immigration

 Taitz was born to a Jewish family in Kishinev, Moldavian SSR, in the Soviet Union (present-day Moldova).
 Both of her parents were science teachers.
 In 1981, Taitz immigrated to Israel, where she obtained a dentistry degree at the Hebrew University of Jerusalem.
 In 1987, she met Yosef Taitz who proposed four months later.
 Taitz immigrated to the United States in May 1987, marrying the Latvian-born Yosef in Las Vegas.
 Taitz became a naturalized United States citizen in 1992.
 She received her law degree from Taft Law School and was admitted to practice law in California in December 2002.

 Taitz lives in Laguna Niguel, California, and owns dental practices in nearby Mission Viejo and Rancho Santa Margarita.
-She has three sons, holds a second degree black belt in Taekwondo, and speaks five languages: English, Hebrew, Romanian or Moldovan (which are two different names for the exact same language though in her homeland "Romanian" and "Moldovan" are sometimes considered different languages for political reasons), Russian, and Spanish.
+She has three sons, holds a second degree black belt in Taekwondo, and speaks five languages: English, Hebrew, Moldovan, Russian, and Spanish.

-Before her national news exposure, Taitz was quoted in the Orange County Register in 2006 supporting Israeli military actions against Hamas and Hezbollah, and downplaying the impact of the espionage trial of two American Israel Public Affairs Committee staffers.
+Before her national news exposure, Taitz was quoted in The Orange County Register in 2006 supporting Israeli military actions against Hamas and Hezbollah, and downplaying the impact of the espionage trial of two American Israel Public Affairs Committee staffers.
 (Charges against both were subsequently dropped.)
 Taitz has also said that she lost relatives in the Holocaust and that her grandmother witnessed the Kishinev pogrom.

 Activities

 Taitz's claims regarding President Obama

-Taitz claimed that U.S. president Obama was not a natural-born citizen of the United States and was therefore ineligible to serve as President.
+Taitz claimed that U.S. president Obama was not a natural-born citizen of the United States and was therefore ineligible to serve as president.
 She claimed he was born in Kenya and that he falsified his Selective Service papers and his application to the Illinois bar.

 Taitz made other claims against Obama, including: